 I never want a client feeling overwhelmed if I can help it!
 I’ve got your back long before you ever walk through the door.
 Upon booking, I send every client my Boudoir Cheat Sheet full of tips and tricks with regards to outfits, preparation, and making the most of your session.
 In addition that that, I’ve made this guided timeline leading up to your big day.
 But remember—this is meant to help provide you with ideas, it's NOT a list of requirements!
 Boudoir sessions are not meant to be stressful or hindering, so only do the things you want to do, and ignore what you don’t.

 3-7 days before session

 If you’re visiting the salon for a haircut or color, give yourself a week to make sure you’re happy with it.

 If you wax, do so a few days in advance to avoid redness and bumps.
 Same rule applies for facials.

 Make sure your eyebrows are as shaped and groomed as you’d like them to be.

-If getting a manicure and/or pedicure, do so a few days ahead of time.
+If getting a manicure and/or pedicure, do so a day or two ahead of time.